ufal/npfl138/exam/questions.md

 - Illustrate that alternating SGD steps are not guaranteed to converge for a min-max problem.
 [5]

-Flow Matching questions will be added later.
+- In flow matching, correctly define the probability density path, the time-dependent vector field, the flow, and write down the transport equation connecting these concepts.
+[5]

+- In conditional flow matching, write down how we design the conditional probability path in time 0 and in time 1, define the marginal probability path, explain what the conditional vector field is, define the marginal vector field, and using the transport equation prove that the marginal vector field generates the marginal probability path.
+[10]

+- Write down the general flow matching objective and the general conditional flow matching objective.
+[5]

+- In conditional flow matching, assuming that the conditional probability path is defined as a parametric normal distribution, write down how it is defined in time 0 and in time 1, how the corresponding flow looks like in time $t$, and derive the formula for the conditional vector field generating such a flow.
+[10]

+- Write down the definition of the optimal transport (OT) flow in time $t$, the corresponding conditional probability path, and the conditional vector field generating this flow.
+Then, write down how exactly the conditional flow matching loss looks like for this optimal transport flow.
+[10]

+- Write down the sampling algorithm used in flow matching.
+[5]

 #### Questions@:, Lecture 14 Questions
+- Describe how a linear-frequency spectrogram is generated (explain window length, hop length, what frequencies are represented in every window, and explain windowing including the Hann window function).
+Assuming $f$ hertz corresponds to $m(f)$ mels (no need to know the exact formula), how does the hertz frequencies represented by a mel spectrogram with
+  $M$ entries look like?
+[10]

 - Draw the WaveNet architecture (show the overall architecture, explain dilated convolutions, write down the gated activations, describe global and local conditioning).
 [10]

+- Write down the formulas for GELU, Swish, GEGLU, and SwiGLU used in the FFN module of a Transformer architecture.
+[5]

 - Define the Mixture of Logistic distribution used in Parallel WaveNet, including the explicit formula of computing the likelihood of the data.
 [5]

-- Describe the changes in the Student model of Parallel WaveNet, which allow efficient sampling (how the latent prior looks like, how the output data distribution is modeled in a single iteration, how is every iteration computed).
+- Describe the changes in the Student model of Parallel WaveNet that allow efficient sampling (how the distribution $P(x_t)$ looks like, how $x_t$ is sampled from this distribution, what the prior distribution for latent variable looks like, how the second iteration is computed).
+[10]

+- Write down the loss used for Student model training in Parallel WaveNet, and write down the cross-entropy part also using per-time-step cross-entropies.
 [5]

-- Write down the loss used for training of the Student model in Parallel WaveNet, then rewrite the cross-entropy part to a sum of per-time-step cross-entropies.
+- Describe the overall architecture of the Tacotron 2 architecture, including the description of the encoder, formula for the location-sensitive attention, and the description of the decoder.
+What is the loss minimized during training?
 [10]

-More TTS questions will be added later.
+- Sketch the FastSpeech architecture, and describe what duration predictor is and how it is used during computation.
+What is the advantage of this architecture compared to WaveNet?
+[5]